 Yes, this lentil soup with spinach and sausage can promote weight loss.

-Lentils have both soluble and insoluble fiber and complex carbohydrates, which can release glucose slowly and stably.
+Lentils have both soluble and insoluble fiber, as well as complex carbohydrates, which can release glucose slowly and stably.
 The glycerol blending index of lentils is very low, only 32±5, which is an excellent aid for weight loss.

 2. Is Lentil Soup Gluten-Free?